scoobiii/DEC/README.md

 Thank you very much for your attention and support.
 Let's make energy efficiency a reality!

-Best regards,
+Best regards

-Zeh Sobrinho, EcoHold Co-Criador
+Zeh Sobrinho | EcoHold | Co-Criador